The Black Cauldron (Dir: Ted Berman & Richard Rich, 1985).

 Not to suggest the movie is perfect.
 It is, indeed, flawed and most of these flaws are in its storytelling.
 As might be expected from a film based on a five volume series of books, The Black Cauldron suffers from an episodic, rambling narrative.
 Worse is that the characters seemingly do little to advance the story.
 While it is not difficult for audiences to identify with Taran and to wish the group succeed in their quest, they have no real influence on the events at hand.
 Their own adventure becomes secondary to the mechanisms of the Horned King.

 The detrimental effect of editing is felt most in the sequence in which the Horned King unleashes his army of skeletal deathless warriors; impressive while it lasts, it is all too brief and feels anti-climatic.
 The overall pacing feels slightly off, languid at times.
 It also feels derivative of earlier Disney movies.
-Taran feels like a close relative to another would-be warrior, Wart in The Sword in the Stone (Wolfgang Reitherman, 1963); The Horned King visually recalls Maleficent the evil fairy from Sleeping Beauty (Clyde Geronimi, 1959); Gurgi is cuter, more lovable version of Gollum from Tolkien's The Lord of the Rings.
+Taran feels like a close relative to another would-be warrior, Wart in The Sword in the Stone (Wolfgang Reitherman, 1963); The Horned King visually recalls Maleficent the evil fairy from Sleeping Beauty (Clyde Geronimi, 1959); Gurgi is a cuter, more lovable version of Gollum from Tolkien's The Lord of the Rings.

 At a time when big screen reissues of earlier Disney classics was still common practice, the movie's somber mood and lack of songs undoubtedly alienated audiences.
 However, kids like me who were lucky enough to see this on original release in all its 70mm glory were treated to the most visually stunning of all Disney movies in more than 25 years.
 The looser, sketchier art which chracterised Disney features of the 1960s and 70s is replaced by a fuller, bolder animation style, recalling the Disney product of earlier decades.
 The extensive use of the multi-plane camera and effects animation, particularly effective use of light and shadow, give the film a rich texture and lavish quality on a scale not seen from Disney since Sleeping Beauty.
 The Black Cauldron is fresh, experimental and edgy while retaining an old-school Disney feel.
 It is certainly more visually appealing than the similar The Lord of the Rings (Ralph Bakshi, 1978).